Medicines, Medical Equipment & Supplies

 To address this disconnect, Medical Surplus Recovery Organizations (MSROs) and charitable institutions seek to help organizations and entities send surplus supplies and equipment to clinics that need them.
 However, if the correct guidelines and standards are not followed, sending supplies and equipment to clinics in need can often cause an additional burden for these already low-resourced health facilities.
 This additional burden can be caused by the supplies and equipment are either unusable in the recipient’s environment, they do not fit the recipient’s country requirements, they do not have a knowledgeable technician to operate or maintain the equipment or devices, or they are not servicing the exact needs of the community.

 To learn more about our medical surplus recovery accreditation process, check out MedSurplus Alliance.

 Help Ensure No Child Dies Because of a Lack of Medicines or Medical Supplies

 Where We Work

-To find where our programs do supply chain & logistics, click here and look under CWW, ITI, MDP, and MSA.
+To find where our programs do supply chain & logistics, click here.

 Donate Medical Products